Why Fiber Is So Important for Gut Health, Hunger & Blood Sugar

 What is fiber used for?

-Fiber supports normal digestion, gut health, regularity, and post-meal fullness.
-It is an important part of a balanced eating pattern.
+Fiber supports normal digestion, meal fullness, and a plant-rich eating pattern.
+It is best viewed as part of a balanced nutrition routine.

 Does fiber replace food?

 No. Fiber does not replace food.
-It is part of a healthy diet and is best consumed through a variety of whole plant foods.
+It is best consumed through a variety of whole plant foods, with supplements used only when they fit your routine.

 Can fiber help with hunger?